xiaohunying/notes/pages/aws-storage.md

   (SSE-KMS).
   - **Object Lock** on a bucket can only be achieved at the time of the creation of the bucket.
   Versioning needs to be enabled.
 Once object lock is enabled, it is permanent and cannot be disabled.
 There are two retention modes: Governance mode and Compliance mode.
+    - **Governance mode**: Users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
+With governance mode, you protect objects against being deleted by most users.
-No users (includes root users) can override the retention periods set or delete an object for compliance mode.
+    - **Compliance mode**: No users (includes root users) can override the retention periods set or delete an object.
-  Legal hold on an object has no retention period.
+    - **Legal hold**: Object Lock also enables you to place a legal hold on an object version.
+    Like a retention period, a legal hold prevents an object version from being overwritten or deleted.
+However, a legal hold doesn't have an associated retention period and remains in effect until removed.
   - **Tags** in S3 bucket is known as S3 cost allocation tags. they are key-value pairs.
   - **Transfer Acceleration** is to speed up data transfer.
 It uses Amazon **CloudFront** service, which is a Content Delivery Network (CDN) service that essentially provides a means of